 Image

 Sinus Augmentation

-A dental implant is essentially an artificial tooth root which is attached to the jaw bone.
-Eventually, a replacement tooth or bridge will be firmly fixed to this root, restoring complete function to the tooth.
-The key to a successful and long-lasting implant is the quality and quantity of jawbone to which the implant will be attached.
-If bone has been lost due to injury or periodontal disease, a sinus augmentation can raise the sinus floor to allow for new bone formation.
+A dental implant is a durable, artificial tooth root that is securely placed into the jawbone.
+Once the implant is fully integrated, a replacement tooth or bridge is attached, restoring both the appearance and function of the original tooth.
+The key to a successful and long-lasting implant is the quality and quantity of the jawbone to which the implant will be attached.
+If bone loss has occurred due to injury or periodontal disease, a sinus augmentation can elevate the sinus floor, creating the ideal environment for new bone growth.

 In the most common sinus augmentation technique, a tiny incision is made near the upper premolar or molar region to expose the jawbone.
-A small opening is cut into the bone and the membrane lining the sinus on the other side of the opening is gently pushed upward.
-The underlying space is filled with bone graft material and the incision is closed.
-The bone which is used for this procedure may be from your own body or from a cadaver.
-Sometimes the dentist might use synthetic materials which can also stimulate bone formation.
-The implants are placed after healing has occurred; this will depend on the individual case.
-Sinus augmentation has been shown to increase the success of dental implant procedures.
+A small incision is made in the bone, and the membrane lining the sinus on the opposite side is gently lifted.
+The space beneath is filled with bone graft material, and the incision is carefully closed.
+The bone used for the graft may come from your own body, a donor, or synthetic materials, which can also encourage bone growth.
+Dental implants can be placed once the area has healed, though the timing will depend on your specific condition.
+Sinus augmentation has been proven to enhance the success rate of dental implant procedures.

+Image